-In my quest to provide meaningful and cost saving advice to my clients, I have come across what can probably be best described as a pre-mediation/pre-litigation/pre-arbitration process which might just make those cost savings for clients entrenched in complex or multi-party disputes and help avoid recourse to adjudicative tribunals.
+In my quest to provide meaningfully and cost-saving advice to my clients, I have come across what can probably be best described as a pre-mediation/pre-litigation/pre-arbitration process which might just make those cost savings for clients entrenched in complex or multi-party disputes and help avoid recourse to adjudicative tribunals.
 Welcome the advent of the Early Resolution Neutral (ERN).

 I employ the word “might” rather tentatively here: do we really need another Alternative Dispute Resolution (ADR) process as it would have to bring something new and exciting to the table to propel it to the height of the success of those current processes on offer.